Table of Contents

 To earn yield, on flexUSD – a flex-based USD stablecoin – a trader needs to simply hold this native token in the exchange wallet.
-In contrast to other exchanges, CoinFLEX users can earn money by holding assets, and do not have to lend them directly to someone else or via yield farming.
+In contrast to other exchanges, CoinFLEX allows its users to benefit by holding assets.
+The users do not have to lend them directly to someone else or via yield farming.

-As such, flexUSD and all flexAssets earn interest when just sitting in a wallet, DeFi app, exchange or margin account.
+As such, flexUSD and all flexAssets get interested when just sitting in a wallet, DeFi app, exchange, or margin account.

-This enables what they call “yield on yield” i.e. using natively yield bearing flexAssets to earn extra yield on top from these various sources in crypto.
+This enables what they call “yield on yield” i.e. using natively yield-bearing flexAssets to earn an extra yield on top of these various sources in crypto.

 Trading fees can make or break a derivatives exchange experience, especially since funding rates can vary dramatically when using futures financial products.
 In terms of fees, CoinFLEX is quite competitive and competes with some of the larger crypto exchanges.

 Since the exchange holds its own exchange token, holders of FLEX coin will also get even cheaper fees based on the amount of FLEX they hold.
 This is not necessary though as fees are quite cheap nonetheless.

 CoinFLEX wallets cater for deposits and withdrawals of all tradeable assets on the platform.
 The platform supports USDC and USDT deposits as well as various other cryptocurrencies which can be used to trade the various financial products on CoinFLEX.

 The platform also supports simple QR-code transfers, simplifying the process.
 All transfers require 2FA for security purposes.